vueComponent/ant-design-vue/components/notification/demo/custom-icon.md

 <script>
   export default {
     methods: {
-      openNotification () {
+      openNotification() {
         this.$notification.open({
           message: 'Notification Title',
+          description:
-          description: 'This is the content of the notification.
+            'This is the content of the notification.
 This is the content of the notification.
 This is the content of the notification.',
           icon: <a-icon type="smile" style="color: #108ee9" />,
         });
       },
-    }
-  }
+    },
+  };
 </script>
 ```